 The dental office asked the trial judge to dismiss it from the case.
 It noted that Pierre testified that nothing obstructed his view.

-The NJ injury attorney hired an engineer as an expert witness.
+The injury attorney hired an engineer as an expert witness.
 The expert’s report claimed that Pierre’s view would have been blocked.

 The trial judge agreed with the dental office.
 Thus, the judge removed the office from the case.
-The NJ injury attorney appealed.
+The injury attorney appealed.
 An appeals court reversed the trial judge.
 The dental office was back in the case.

 Now the dental office appealed.
 The New Jersey Supreme Court reversed the appeals court.
 Therefore, the dental office will not have to face a jury.